KarlWasson/karlwasson.github.io/index.md

 # Plain Language Technical Writing Guide

 Welcome to the plain language for technical writing guide.
-This set of articles provides you plan language writing best practices, providing all you need to start technical writing.
-Our goal is to make it easier to write technical documents.
+This set of articles provides everything you need to start technical writing using plain language.
+Our goal is to make it easier to write helpful technical documents.
 {: .fs-6 .fw-300 }

 [Just the Docs]: https://just-the-docs.github.io/just-the-docs/